Tanya Ha is a science communication consultant and a passionate advocate for scientific research and broad public understanding of science.

-Tanya is a Senior Associate at Science in Public, a science communication and public relations business based in Melbourne.
+Tanya is Director of Engagement at Science in Public, a science communication and public relations business based in Melbourne.

 Tanya’s work with Science in Public includes: